go-graphite/go-carbon/README.md

 ## Changelog
 ##### master
 * common: Requires Go 1.8 or newer
 * common: Logging refactored.
-Format changed to structured JSON
+Format changed to structured JSON.
+Added support of multiple logging handlers with separate output, level and encoding
 * carbonserver: [feature] IdleTimeout is now configurable in carbonserver part
 * carbonserver: [feature] support /render query cache (query-cache options in config file)
 * carbonserver: [fix] fix #146 (metrics_known was broken if metrics were not sent as counters)